 Mikasa recently signed a contract with EPLAN, a German control panel CAD manufacturer with a 70% share of the European market, in plan of promoting the company and it’s product like E-T-A. But this time, Mikasa is planned to also support the sales promotion by creating a design system of EPLAN’s, incorporating monetize information obtained through Mikasa’s online direct marketing.

 Cooperation with our business partners in each region has allowed Mikasa to offer foreign-made programmable logic controllers (PLCs).
 Business partners could also provide maintenance and after-sales services after products are exported overseas, in order to ensure that our customers can receive the same full-scale services as in Japan.

 Small Giant with 200,000 Potential Customers

 What makes it possible for a small control panel manufacturer in Aichi, Japan to do business alongside European business giants?
 The secret lies in Miaksa’s ability to provide drafts, proposals, and planning, and in the pull-based business style that has kept it in the lead.

-Business: Design and production of, and incidental work related to control panels for facilities and industrial equipment.
-Risk analysis, document production, and evaluation testing according to the laws and standards of each destination country.
+Business: Design and production of control panels, risk analysis, document production, and evaluation testing according to the laws and standards of each destination country

 Headquarters Address: 166 Aza-miyazoe Ohaza-saito,Fuso-town Niwa-conty, Aichi 480-0104